 Although the United States Embassy may advise students that they do not need two measles shots, it is not the case in New York state.
-One measles vaccine is sufficient for entry to the United States, but it is not sufficient for people who attend New York State Colleges.
-You must show proof of two doses of measles vaccine after your first birthday or proof of immunity.

 Students should submit proof of meeting all of the above requirements prior to starting classes.
-If, after some time, a student fails to submit these forms, SUNY Cortland will be required by law to deregister the student.
+If, after some time, a student fails to submit these forms, SUNY Cortland will be required by law to de-register the student.
 Fees apply for re-registering after late submission of forms.

 *Categories of high risk students include those students who have arrived within the past five years from countries where TB is endemic.
 It is easier to identify countries of low rather than high TB prevalence.
 Therefore, students should undergo TB screening if they have arrived from countries EXCEPT those on the following list: Canada, Jamaica, Saint Kitts and Nevis, Saint Lucia, USA, Virgin Islands (USA), Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, Norway, San Marino, Sweden, Switzerland, United Kingdom, American Samoa, Australia, or New Zealand.
 Other categories of high-risk students include those with HIV infection, who inject drugs, who have resided in, volunteered in, or worked in high-risk congregate settings such as prisons, nursing homes, hospitals, residential facilities for patients with AIDS, or homeless shelters; and those who have clinical conditions such as diabetes, chronic renal failure, leukemias or lymphomas, low body weight, gastrectomy and jejunoileal by-pass, chronic malabsorption syndromes, prolonged corticosteroid therapy (e.g., prednisone 15 mg/d for one month) or other immunosuppressive disorders.